Contents

 Dictionary | Basically, “Monday-Saturday” is a weekday stand. | Often called “days other than Sundays and holidays” it means “Saturday can be excluded.” |

-3. Business hours & holidays
+The business hours & holidays in Japan

-The opening hours of banks, post offices, department stores, as well as museums, parks and other public facilities in Japan may differ from those in your home country.
-These hours also vary throughout the country.
-Below is a rough overview of some of the more common businesses and services.
-However, be sure to check the websites for the opening hours of the places or facilities you plan to visit.
+The operating hours of banks, post offices, department stores, museums, parks, and other public facilities in Japan may diverge from those in your home country.
+These hours also fluctuate throughout the country.

 Weekdays | Saturday | Sunday & National Holiday | |